 Everglades creates a practically one-piece hull using their patented process.

 Pre-molded foam cores are created in the shape of the hull, the deck, and the transom.
-Then the hull and deck are laid over them and the entire thing is vacuumed sealed to create an extremely tight molded core.
+Then the hull and deck are laid over them, and the entire thing is vacuumed and sealed to create an extremely tight molded core.

 According to the makers, this technique gives them a lot of control over the foam core quality and superb durability so that this boat will stand up even if it is put through extreme wear.
 This treatment is available on all Everglade boats up to 24 ft long.

 Why Aren’t Larger Boats Built To Be Unsinkable?

 When you consider the tremendous safety advantages and peace of mind of an unsinkable boat, you may wonder why this capacity isn’t available in much larger boats.

 As technology advances, we are seeing unsinkable boats come out in larger and larger sizes, but it still has not advanced to hardly any boats more than about 30 ft long.
 Here are a few of the reasons that larger boats typically are not unsinkable:

 Difficulty In Construction